How to understand and reduce failed payments

 • The transaction details (e.g. timing, amount, frequency)Your customer (e.g. sufficient funds, location, device used)

-International, cross-border card payments are likely to see lower success rates as issuing banks deem this as higher risk.
+International, cross-border card payments are likely to see lower success rates as issuing banks deem this a higher risk.

-To understand what the decline or fail reasons are for a given payment, you can do so by:
+To understand what the decline or failure reasons are for a given payment, you can do so by:

 1. Within the WebApp: Under ‘Payments’ > ‘Payment Activity’ and select a specific payment